613k0019c/NLP_Projects/HW_RAG/Improved Works/README.md

-# Retrieval-Augmented Generation (RAG) System Improvement Report
+# RAG System Improvement Report

 This repository documents an enhanced implementation of a Retrieval-Augmented Generation (RAG) system, built upon the baseline provided in the `nlp_rag_example.ipynb` Jupyter Notebook.